 - Q. Is there anything else I should know?

 A. As part of the testing procedure, you may notice paint markings on the street, curbs, manholes or grass.
 These markings are a reference for the testing crew.
 The paint is temporary and will disappear over time.

 - Q. What happens if the testing locates a leak or a bad connection to public lines?

-A. The work crew will document the information, which will be used by the Public Utilities Department to determine repair priorities and programs.
+A. The work crew will document the information, which will be used by the Water Resources Department to determine repair priorities and programs.